Curwensville holds off Union/A-C Valley

 Union/ACV forced a quick three-and-out and got the ball near midfield.
 The Falcon Knights picked up two first downs before the Golden Tide defense forced a turnover on downs at their own 23.

-That defensive stop late in the third set the stage for the final quarter, where Curwensville made enough plays to come away with the one-point victory.
+That defensive stop late in the third set the stage for the final quarter, where the Tide made enough plays to come away with the victory.

 (0) comments